nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 new student object will not be stored in TutorAid and user will be alerted of the duplicate instead.
 </div>

-Below is the sequence diagram that depicts points 1-4 of process described above:
+Below is the sequence diagram that depicts the `Logic` components involved in process:
 ![AddStudent](images/AddStudentSequenceDiagram.png)

 ### Design considerations: